CDRT/docs/bios/settings/thinkpad/power.md

 <details><summary>Power On with AC Attach</summary>

-One of 2 possible options for a feature that powers on the system when AC is attached:
+Whether to power on the system when AC is attached.

-1. Enabled - the system is powered when AC is attached.
-When the system is in hibernate state, the system resumes
+?> If the system is in hibernate state, the system resumes upon AC connect.

+Possible options:

+1. Enabled
-2.	**Disabled** - the system is not powered on nor resumed when AC is attached.
-Default.
+2.	**Disabled** - Default.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|